Three-toed box turtle: Diet

 Three-toed box turtles are omnivores, their diets varying with availability of food sources and the seasons.
 They are known to eat earthworms, insects, snails, slugs, strawberries, mushrooms, and green-leafed vegetation.
 They have been observed eating the eggs of quail.
 All box turtles will prefer live foods to vegetation.

 It has also been speculated that these turtles eat poisonous mushrooms, but are not themselves sickened by the mushroom's toxins.
 Afterwards, the turtles then become poisonous themselves.
-Carr believes this to be the reason why a group of boys in Mississippi became ill after eating roasted three-toed box turtles.
+Archie Carr believed this to be the reason why a group of boys in Mississippi became ill after eating roasted three-toed box turtles.

-As pets, they have been reported to eat mealworms, corn, melon, crickets, waxworms, tomatoes, cooked eggs, fruit, and even moist dog food.
-Diet should consist of approximately 50% plants and 50% animal protein.
-They can be shy about being watched while eating, and may stop and stare back motionless if this happens.
-Multivitamin supplement and cuttlebone for calcium are required as part of the captive diet.

 Behavior

 Three-toed box turtles are known to migrate seasonally in order to maintain their preferred humidity level.
 In Arkansas, three-toed box turtles were observed in grasslands in late spring, while in early spring, summer, and late fall they were found in forested areas.
 During dry times, they dig shallow burrows into leaf litter to conserve moisture.
 When water is available, these turtles soak for longer periods of time than any of the other subspecies.
+Brumation is common in three-toed box turtles in order to preserve energy during cold months.
+They will bury themselves in the dirt and slow down their body processes for up to five months during the winter.

 Captivity

 Three-toed box turtles require care similar to that of other box turtles, faring best in large, outdoor enclosures.
 These enclosures should have plenty of room to allow the turtle to burrow, but should also be protected to prevent the turtle from burrowing under enclosure fencing.
 Indoors, three-toed box turtles should be kept in a large wooden enclosure measuring 6’L x 3’W x 2’H, or otherwise offering roughly 18 square feet of space.

-An indoor enclosure should have a high temperature side with a heat bulb at around 85 °F and a lower temperature side at 70-75 °F. Humidity should average between 60-80%.
+An indoor enclosure should have a high temperature side with a heat bulb at around 85 °F and a lower temperature side at 70–75 °F. Humidity should average between 60–80%.
 The enclosure should also contain at least one humid cave or hideout for the turtle as well as an area where it can soak.
 A T5 HO UVB lamp of appropriate strength is required for survival indoors.
 Peat moss, coconut fiber, and clean topsoil all make acceptable substrates.
 Desert materials such as gravel or sand would be too dry and difficult for the turtle to dig into, and will cause small scratches susceptible to infections.
 Many owners simply spray the surface area of the enclosure down at the beginning of the day in order to moisten the material and to increase the humidity of the enclosure.

 With good care, three-toed box turtles are capable of living for at least 50 years.